 Caroline Leaf.
 Her research proves that brain structures can be changed at the intersection of faith and science.
 Dr. Leaf’s research shows that thoughts are physical things in terms of neuroscience.
 Brain imaging shows that a thought actually occupies mental real estate.
 Dr. A toxic thought literally equates to brain damage because the brain is not wired to naturally accept negativity.
 In order to even host a toxic thought, the brain – which is naturally wired for thoughts that extend from love, must translate toxic thoughts into some representation that it can understand.
 Toxic thoughts create disorder in the brain because the natural brain language of love and life is violated.

-Expanding Dr. Dr. In fact, Dr. When Dr. The science of neuroplasticity is the study of how the brain physically changes.
-What Educators and Parents Should Know About Neuroplasticity, Learning and Dance. — The Dance for Athletes class at Glen Burnie High School performs a swing piece Dance.
+Expanding Dr. Dr. In fact, Dr. When Dr. What Educators and Parents Should Know About Neuroplasticity, Learning and Dance. — The Dance for Athletes class at Glen Burnie High School performs a swing piece Dance.

 Is it merely art?
 Is it just recreation?
 Think again.
 Dance is now being studied as a pathway to enhance learning.
 Recently at the annual meeting of the Society for Neuroscience annual meeting, more than 6,800 attendees paid rapt attention to renowned choreographer Mark Morris as he answered questions about the relationship between creativity and dance.
 Scientists are turning to dance because it is a multifaceted activity that can help them—and ultimately educators and even parents– demystify how the brain coordinates the body to perform complex, precise movements that express emotion and convey meaning.
 The brain hides from our sight the wondrously complex operations that underlie this feat.